-6 In rare cases, the general household waste in some residential buildings is collected by private waste collectors using RCVs without rear compactors, and thus "charging by weight" is adopted.
-For details of "charging by weight", please
+6 Most residential buildings (including most of the public rental housing) have their general household waste collected by the FEHD's or its contractors' RCVs or sent to FEHD's RCPs.
+Some buildings hire PWC' RCVs with rear compactors to collect general household waste.
+In rare cases, the general household waste in some residential buildings is collected by PWCs using RCVs without rear compactors, and thus "charging by weight" is adopted.
+For details of "charging by weight", please refer to Section 1.2.2.